Student Docent Program

 Continuing education for student docents

-In fall 2014, Student Docent Education meetings will be held in the Museum on Fridays from 1–2 pm, August 29 – December 5.
+In spring 2016, Student Docent Education meetings will be held in the Museum on Fridays from 1–2 pm, January 22 – April 15.
+(There will be no education meeting on the following Fridays: March 4, March 11.)

 For information on Community Docent Education meetings, see >